 There’s nothing better to a parent than a good friend for their kid!

 10 Signs Your Child’s Friend is a Good Influence

-1. They are respectful to adults—including you.
+1. A good friend is respectful to adults—including you.

-2. They don't expect an exclusive friendship.
+2. A good friend doesn’t expect an exclusive friendship.

 Good friends recognize that you can have more than one friend.
 They do not constantly ask “who is your best friend” and make their friends feel like they have to choose between them and other people.

-I love it when friends of my strong-willed, often pushy, daughter Sophia help her to realize she’s pushing me too far.
+I love it when friends of my strong-willed, often pushy, daughter help her to realize she’s pushing me too far.
 I love it when my girls have friends who encourage them to study and do well in school.
 I love it when their friends choose uplifting movies to watch together.

 Peer pressure is awesome when it is helping your child to make good choices that will serve her well in the future!

-4. They speak kindly of others.
+4. A good friend speaks kindly of others.